-We have also adopted a Corrective Action Plan for suppliers that do not comply with the company's requests for information and support in relation to Conflict Minerals.
+We have also adopted a Corrective Action Plan for suppliers that do not comply with the company's requests for information and support in relation to conflict minerals.

-Carry Out Independent Third Party Audit of Supply Chain Due Diligence at Identified Points in the Supply Chain
+Carry Out Independent Third-Party Audit of Supply Chain Due Diligence at Identified Points in the Supply Chain

 We do not typically have a direct relationship with smelters and refiners and therefore do not perform or direct audits of these entities.
-However, we will rely on third party assurances and certifications, for example, through the Conflict Free Sourcing Initiative's Conflict-Free Smelter Program.
+However, we rely on third-party assurances and certifications, such as the Conflict Free Sourcing Initiative's Conflict-Free Smelter Program.